tower1ight/World/Misc/Note on housing.md

 Hello,
 My name is Sam (she her) {trans flag}, I am a 25 and I work as an analytical chemist.
 I am very interested in the Attic Bedroom you have listed.

-While I have never participated in a line in coop, In college I worked as a head cook for a dining coop and trulely loved and cherished the
+While I have never participated in a live in coop, In college I worked as a head cook for a dining coop and truly loved and cherished the experience of building wi

 About me!